Civil-Data/Bomb-IT/README.md

 I, Joel Scarinius, declare that I am the sole auther of the content I add to this repository.
 I, Matilda Ronder, declare that I am the sole auther of the content I add to this repository.
 I, Martin Nilsson, declare that I am the sole auther of the content I add to this repository.
+I, Felix Stockinger, declare that I am the sole auther of the content I add to this repository.